On this page:

 Student Guide to Research in the Digital Age: How to Locate and Evaluate Information Sources (UH Hilo access)

 Finding Primary Sources in LibCat and Ebook Central

-You can craft a LibCat or Ebook Central search using one of the words from the list below with keyword(s) specific to your topic:
+You can craft a LibCat or Ebook Central search using keyword(s) specific to your topic and one at a time of the words from the list below:

 - description and travel

 - personal narrative

 This list represents just a small sample of the works available in the library:

 - Early Modern Catholicism: An Anthology of Primary Sources